vtaymany/nba-free-agency/README.md

 npm install
 ```

-- From the '/Develop' folder run
+- From the '/Develop/' directory run
 ```
 node app
 ```

 -Input your team's information

--Open the newly generated 'team.html' file inside of the '/Develop/output' folder to view your team
+-Open the newly generated 'team.html' file inside of the '/Develop/output/' directory to view your team

 ## Installation